MuhammadxKhan/Business-Support-Wesbite/README.md

 # Business-Support-Wesbite
-A website which is meant to be used by Business analytics and support called Satorian Bussines Advisers LTD
+A website which utilises HTML5, CSS3 and Javascript which is to be used by business Analytic companies and is made using modern layouts and trending colour schemes.